brett3182/TCL-Workshop/README.md

 3. To convert Format 1 and SDC to Format 2 and pass it to the timing tool Opentimer.
 Format 2 is the format which is understood by the STA engine.
 4. To generate the output report

-This module will focus on the first sub-task.
+This module will focus on the first sub-task:

-**Create a command ('vsdsynth') and pass the CSV file from UNIX shell to TCL script**
+#### Create a command ('vsdsynth') and pass the CSV file from UNIX shell to TCL script